Mapper MIDI for Numa X Piano

 3. Otherwise, for all other MIDI messages (including CC numbers not shown in the table) pass them forward without change.

-Fig 5: Sequence Diagram for MIDI Messages from Numa X Piano
+Sequence Diagram for MIDI Messages from Numa X Piano

-MIDI Mapping for messages from Performance Tool
+MIDI mapping algorithm for messages from the Performance Tool to Numa X

 2. If it is a CC message in one of the groups from table then for every CC number in the group send a CC message to the Numa X with: